Esme-4/AdvExamples/Notes/Notes.md

-# Notas de R
+# R Notes

-En este documento agregaremos notas y comentarios prácticos del leguaje R o partes de código.
-Por ejemplo por lo general en las funciones numéricas de R si se encuentran algún elemento con un NA (sin contenido numérico) se detienen sin estimar la operación pudiendo detener un programa.
-Así casi todas las funciones de R cuentan con una opción `na.rm = TRUE` que si está presente como opción en la función, no incluyen en la estimación de la función aquellos elementos con NA (no los toman en cuenta).
+In this document I will include notes related to R and some functions and notes that I think are helpful for the probelm solving and examples of the other pages.
+For example I include an incomplete list of R packages the I have used for different examples and classes.
+For example in general R fucntions will not excecute if they find a NA and stop without estimating the function, this can stop all the program, almost all the R functions have an option `na,rm = TRUE` will not include the NA events nevertheless it will not estimate and juno to the next command but will stop the program.

-## Funciones
+## Functions
-De las funciones más básicas de R que son de gran utilidad están:
+Some general R functions
-`sum(x)` esta función suma los elementos del vector numérico x.
+`sum(x)` addition of vector x.
-`mean(x)` esta función regresa la media de los elementos del vector numérico x, como (`sum(x)/lenght(x)`).
+`mean(x)` mean estimation of numerical vector  x (`sum(x)/lenght(x)`).
+It has a `trim` option (0., 0.5) to estimate the robust trimmed smaple mean.
-`median(x)` esta función estima la mediana de los elementos del vector numérico x.
+`median(x)` median estimation of the numerical vector x.
-`min(x)` y `max(x)` estiman el mínimo y el máximo numérico del vector x.
+`mad(x)` median absolute deviation for the median of numerical vector x.
-`sd(x)` y `var(x)` estiman la desviación estándar y la varianza del vector x.
+`min(x)` y `max(x)` maximum and minimun of the numerical vector x.
-`IQR(x)` estima el Inter Quartile Range, la distancia intercuartile de x, usa la funcion `quantile(x)`.
+`sd(x)` y `var(x)` stadndar deviation and variance of the numerical vector x.

-Para variables paramétricas, tenemos `mean(x)` media y `sd(x)` desviación estándar, como estimadores de medida central y dispersión.
-Y para medidas no-paramétricas tenemos `median(x)` mediana y `mad(x)` (median absolute deviation) desviación de la mediana, como medidas de centralidad.
+`IQR(x)` Inter Quartile Range, uses function `quantile(x)`.

-## Operadores lógicos de filtrado
+## Logical filter operators

 | Operators | Meaning |
 | :-------: | ------- |